-Upon approval of an application for funding from the Special Project Fund, the requested amount will be allocated to the SIG.
-Expenditures against the project will be reimbursed upon submission of a request for reimbursement to the Executive Director.
-Requests for reimbursement should not deviate from the proposed and approved project budget without the approval of the SIG Cabinet Director.
+Upon approval of an application for funding from the Special Project Fund, the requested amount will be added to the ASIS&T budget.
+No funds will be transferred to the component.
+Instead, expenditures against the project will be reimbursed upon submission of a request for reimbursement to the Executive Director.
+Requests for reimbursement should not deviate from the proposed and approved project budget without the approval of the Executive Director.